 In relation to the request for additional lighting as detailed in the Notice of Motion, an assessment was undertaken to determine the additional lighting requirements at the two sites with the resulting projects assessed against the PWC.
-Details of these assessment can be found in Attachments 1 and 2 to this Report.
+Details of these assessment can be found in Attachments 1 and 2 to Report CJ041-03/23.